German doubts about fracking could prove costly

 In both, the Greens are partnered with the centre-left Social Democrats (SPD), who also have reservations about shale gas.

-Individual states are responsible for issuing fracking permits and NRW’s environment minister, a member of the Greens, has imposed a de facto moratorium on licenses due to public concerns.
+Individual states are responsible for issuing fracking permits and NRW’s environment minister, a member of the Greens, has imposed a de facto moratorium on licences due to public concerns.

 Critics fear that fracking, which involves pumping vast quantities of water and chemicals at high pressure into rock formations to release trapped gas, could increase seismic risks or contaminate drinking water.